svstoll/cscc-recommender/README.md

 </dependencies>
 ```

-## Setting up the project
-1. Download KaVE data set from www.kave.cc/datasets.
-Download the context dataset and put it in ./data/contexts,
-then download the event dataset and put it in ./data/events.
-Or you can modify the config.properties file corresponding to the
-location of context dataset and event dataset on your machine.
-2. Check com.github.svstoll.csccrecommender.evaluation.CompletionEventEvaluator and run this class to trigger the code completion
-on the event dataset and receive the result as TopK precision as well as some other statistics.

-## Future Improvement
-Currently, the model can only recommend for Method.
-So Future Improvement could be adding recommendations for Property, Field, etc.

-## Implementation Difference
-1. Value to switch between hamming distance for overall and line context not stated in paper.
-2. Droping if normalized distance metric below 0.3 leads to poor recall.
-So it's removed in the implementation.

 ## Evaluation
 In the original paper, the authors focused on two APIs, SWT and Swing/AWT.
 They chose 4 projects for each API and performed the evaluation from the following perspective:
 1. Ten-fold cross-validation.
 Doesn't care if it's cross-project recommendation or within-project recommendation.